 The installation of ELDs will likely lead to a reduction in the number of miles a truck can travel per day.
 Certain truckload carriers that have made the switch have reported a 3% to 5% reduction in capacity.
+The mandate will ultimately force truckers to comply with a federal rule that limits driving to a maximum of 11 hours per day.
 Given that, expect a further tightening of trucking capacity leading to delays and delay charges.
 Higher overall logistics and fleet costs due to the lower truck and driver utilization rates are also a possibility.

 When new hours of service rules came into effect in July 2013, shippers witnessed a drop in motor carrier productivity.
 That had translated into a compromise of capacity.
 The ELD could very well have a similar impact.